 However, to avoid beating up on the battery by discharging it too deeply, I have to keep an eye on the state of charge and plug back in when the battery voltage reaches 10 volts (as reported by XBattery).
 The computer will shut down at 9 volts but since the battery voltage fades quickly below 10 volts, this is less than 5 minutes difference.
 The Apple battery will put the computer to sleep at 10 volts.

-Technology battery and I find that not only does it have considerably
+Newer Technology battery and I find that not only does it have

-more capacity that my old and tired Apple battery, it's discharge
+considerably more capacity that my old and tired Apple battery,

-characteristics are markedly different.
-While the XBattery capacity
+it's discharge characteristics are markedly different.
+While the

-plot looks pretty linear (because the load was nearly constant, the
+XBattery capacity plot looks pretty linear (because the load was

 However, the voltage characteristic is very

-over more gradually at the end.
-Since this battery doesn't activate the
+folds over more gradually at the end.
+Since this battery doesn't

-quite done at about 5% capacity.
-At the very end of the discharge, the
+isn't quite done at about 5% capacity.
+At the very end of the

-battery is starting to show its age.
-This is the capacity plot over a
+Newer battery is starting to show its age.
+This is the capacity

-full year of usage.
-The capacity is down something near 10% which is
+plot over a full year of usage.
+The capacity is down something near

-pretty good for a year.
-I would have expected more like 20%.
+10% which is pretty good for a year.
+I would have expected more

 A little over 300 days back, the battery was changed.
 There are several small steps on the large up-slope of the new battery that were points were the battery was cycled.
 After 3 cycles, it had attained it's full capacity.
 Each subsequent downstep was a deep battery cycle that forced a recalibration and each time the battery lost a little capacity due to aging.
 The original Apple battery, starting at over 800 days back also improved after a few cycles before it started it's death spiral.

-the Newer battery is continuing to degrade.
-The big blip about 100 days
+so, the Newer battery is continuing to degrade.
+The big blip about

-back was short stint on the original Apple battery.
-Each step in the
+100 days back was short stint on the original Apple battery.
+Each

 This particular Newer battery was an early one that won't force the computer to sleep when it becomes discharged.
 Apparently, the more recent batteries from Newer now work properly in this regard.